Loading...

 And it's time to check your understanding.

-Can you complete the stem sentence to describe the groups and then write an equation to represent this?
-So pause the video, have a go, and when you're ready for the answers and some feedback, press play.
+This time the children of group seven counters, can you complete the stem sentence to describe the groups and then write an equation to represent this?
+So pause the video, have a go.

 How did you get on?
-So we've got seven as our whole, and it's been divided into groups of three, isn't it?
+So we've got seven as our whole and it's been divided into groups of three, isn't it?
 So seven is divided into groups of three.

 How many groups are there and how many left over?
 What's our remainder?
-Well, there are two groups and a remainder of one.
+Well there are two groups and a remainder of one.

-So remember, in our equation, what we're equal to is the whole, so the whole is equal to something.
+So the whole is equal to something.

-Our whole was seven, and it's equal to two groups of three.
+Our whole was seven and it's equal to two groups of three.

 And we can record that as two times three.